I love hummingbirds. These tiny birds are amazing and so fun to watch. Are you looking to attract hummingbirds to your Phoenix, Arizona garden?

 Supplemental Hummingbird Feeding Recipe

 To encourage hummingbirds to return every season you may need to supplement feeding with a hummingbird feeder.
+Best of all you only need two ingredients: water and sugar.
 To mimic nature provide a 25% sugar to water solution.

 - Boil 4 cups of water